-Brie de Meaux is a Brie cheese with a very pale yellow inside and a white velvet rind.
+Brie de Meaux is a Brie cheese with a very pale yellow interior and a white velvet rind.
 It develops a nutty flavour as it ages.

 Rennet is added, and the milk heated to 37 C (98.6 F.) The curd is then put into a mould by hand with a tool they call a Brie shovel (“pelle à Brie”), salted, and hand-shaped into wheels.